sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>inih</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Simple INI file parser library
+Short desc    : Simple INI file parser library
 URL          : https://github.com/benhoyt/inih
-Лицензия     : BSD
+License      : BSD
-Описание     : The inih package provides simple INI file parser which is only a couple of
+Descript     : The inih package provides simple INI file parser which is only a couple of
              : pages of code, and it was designed to be small and simple, so it's good for
              : embedded systems.
 ```